 Why Choose CDAM – Center for Dermatology & Aesthetic Medicine in Chicago

 At CDAM – Center for Dermatology & Aesthetic Medicine, our board-certified dermatologists bring specialized expertise in skin, fat, and tissue to every body sculpting consultation.
 Located in Chicago’s River North neighborhood at 755 North Wells Street, we serve patients throughout Chicago, IL, including the Lincoln Park, Gold Coast, and Streeterville areas.
 Our dermatology foundation means we evaluate the skin, fat, and underlying tissue holistically, not just the areas treated in isolation.
-For patients exploring non invasive body contouring procedures, our team focuses on individualized treatment planning designed to support natural looking results that align with each patient’s anatomy and goals.
+For patients exploring non-invasive body contouring procedures, our team focuses on individualized treatment planning to achieve natural-looking results that align with each patient’s anatomy and goals.

 Have questions beyond what this guide covers?
 Our board-certified dermatologists can provide personalized guidance based on your individual situation.
 Schedule a consultation online or call (312) 767-5113 to get started.